 Now G4S had agreements in place with certain councils which allowed them to park in certain restricted areas.
 But where there were no agreements in place, the local authorities obviously issued PCNs with glee!

-With such a huge amount of penalties, G4S obviously wanted to claim these tickets as an allowable business expense against their corporation tax bill.
+With such a huge amount of penalties, G4S obviously wanted to claim a corporation tax deduction for parking fines.